 logo

-Vegetables, raw vs cooked...
-Which is better for your health?
+Vegetables, raw or cooked… which is better for your health?

-Vegetables, raw vs cooked...
-Which is better for your health?
+Vegetables, raw or cooked… which is better for your health?

-Vegetables, raw vs cooked...
-Which is better for your health? © Provided by Health Chosun
+Vegetables, raw or cooked… which is better for your health? © Provided by: Health Chosun

-Some people believe that cooking vegetables destroys the various nutrients inside.
-Of course, it is true that heating can cause the loss of some nutrients, including vitamin C. However, unless they are cooked until completely soft, the loss is minimal.
-Not all vegetables need to be eaten raw.
-There are vegetables whose nutritional value increases when cooked.
+Some people believe that cooking vegetables destroys various nutrients.
+It's true that some nutrients, including vitamin C, are lost when heated.
+However, unless they're thoroughly boiled, the loss is minimal.
+Not all vegetables should be eaten raw.
+Some vegetables have even greater nutritional value when cooked.

-Vegetables that mainly contain fat-soluble nutrients are types that should be cooked before eating.
-Fat-soluble nutrients such as beta-carotene and lycopene are not easily destroyed by heating.
-Cooking can help to more effectively absorb fat-soluble nutrients.
-On the other hand, vegetables rich in water-soluble nutrients should be handled carefully when cooking.
-Water-soluble nutrients like vitamin C and polyphenols are very sensitive to heat.
-Glucosinolates, which are known for their anticancer effects, are also water-soluble and heat-sensitive.
+by Vegetables that are primarily high in fat-soluble nutrients are the type that require heating.
+Fat-soluble nutrients like beta-carotene and lycopene are not easily destroyed by heating, allowing for more effective absorption of fat-soluble nutrients.
+On the other hand, vegetables rich in water-soluble nutrients require careful heating.
+This is because water-soluble nutrients like vitamin C and polyphenols are very sensitive to heat.
+Glucosinolates, known for their anticancer properties, are also water-soluble and therefore vulnerable to heat.
 Glucosinolates are abundant in cauliflower and broccoli.

-Vegetables that are good to eat when heated include carrots, pumpkin, garlic, and beans.
+Representative vegetables that are good to eat when heated include carrots, pumpkin, garlic, and beans. there is.

-When eaten raw, about 10% of the nutrients inside carrots, such as beta-carotene, are absorbed.
-However, boiling increases the absorption rate to over 60%.
-An Italian study found that carrots contain more carotenoids (plant pigments including beta-carotene) when boiled compared to raw or steamed.
-Pumpkin is also rich in beta-carotene, so it is better to eat it boiled.
+carrot When eaten raw, only about 10% of the beta-carotene in carrots is absorbed.
+However, when boiled, the absorption rate increases to over 60%.
+An Italian study found that boiled carrots contain more carotenoids (plant pigments including beta-carotene) than raw or steamed carrots.
+Pumpkin is also rich in beta-carotene, so it's best to eat it boiled.

-When garlic is boiled, the amount of S-allyl cysteine, a carcinogen-inhibiting compound, increases.
-According to research from the National Institute of Agricultural Sciences' Food and Agricultural Resources Department, boiling garlic in water for 60 minutes produces about four times more S-allyl cysteine compared to raw garlic.
-When soybeans are boiled, their protein content increases by 6-7% (Korean Food Communication Forum).
+garlic When boiled, the carcinogenic inhibitory component 'S-allycysteine' increases.
+According to research by the National Institute of Agricultural Sciences, Ministry of Food and Rural Affairs, boiling garlic in water for 60 minutes produces about four times more S-allycysteine than raw garlic.
+When soybeans are boiled, the protein content increases by 6-7% (Korea Food Communication Forum).

-Tomatoes are best eaten boiled or stir-fried.
-According to a study by Cornell University in the United States, heating tomatoes at 88°C for 30 minutes increases the antioxidant nutrient lycopene by 35%.
-Since lycopene dissolves well in oil, it is helpful to use a small amount of oil when stir-frying or boiling.
-Eggplants are better when grilled.
-Grilling causes moisture to evaporate, increasing the nutritional density and allowing for more effective intake of the antioxidant anthocyanins.
-Anthocyanins are heat-resistant and are not destroyed even when grilled.
+tomato It's good to eat it boiled or stir-fried.
+According to a study at Cornell University in the United States, heating tomatoes at 88 degrees Celsius for 30 minutes increases the antioxidant nutrient lycopene by 35%.
+Lycopene is oil-soluble, so using a little oil when stir-frying or boiling is helpful.
+Eggplant is best eaten grilled.
+Grilling removes moisture, increasing nutrient density and allowing for more effective intake of the antioxidant anthocyanin.
+Anthocyanin is heat-resistant and remains intact even when grilled.

-Spinach and water parsley are rich in beta-carotene, so it's good to cook them with heat, but they are also abundant in vitamin C, so it's better to blanch them lightly.
-Blanching in boiling water for about 30 seconds destroys the cell walls through heat, allowing the beta-carotene to be released more easily.
+Spinach and water parsley While it's rich in beta-carotene, heating it is beneficial, as it's also rich in vitamin C. Blanching it briefly in boiling water for about 30 seconds allows the heat to break down the cell walls, allowing the beta-carotene to be more readily released.

-Vegetables that are best eaten raw = cauliflower, cabbage, broccoli, radish, bottle gourd, lettuce, kale, chives
+◇Vegetables that are good to eat raw = Cauliflower, cabbage, broccoli, radish, bitter melon, lettuce, kale, chives

-Radish, which is often used in soup dishes, loses almost all of its nutrients when boiled thoroughly.
-The main component of radish, diastase, is an enzyme that aids digestion, but it is heat-sensitive and its effectiveness diminishes at just 50 degrees Celsius.
-The skin of the radish contains many antioxidants.
-In particular, peeling the skin and boiling it results in greater nutrient loss.
-It is better to wash the surface thoroughly with diluted vinegar water and eat it with the skin intact, or if that feels burdensome, lightly heat it before eating.
+Radish, which is often used in soups, loses most of its nutrients when boiled. meaningless The main ingredient, diastase, is an enzyme that aids digestion, but it's sensitive to heat, losing its effectiveness at temperatures as low as 50 degrees Celsius.
+Radish peels are rich in antioxidants.
+Peeling and boiling them further increases nutrient loss.
+It's best to clean the outside with diluted vinegar water and eat it with the peel, or, if that's too much of a hassle, lightly heat it before eating.

-Because of its characteristic bitterness, it is often blanched.
-Blanching destroys more than half of the vitamin B and C. If you dislike the bitterness, it is better to soak it in salt or stir-fry it, as these methods retain more nutritional benefits.
+The female protagonist Because of its unique bitterness, it's often blanched.
+Blanching destroys more than half of the vitamins B and C in jujube.
+If you don't like the bitterness, pickle it in salt or, even better, stir-fry it for greater nutritional benefits.

-Vegetables with dark green colors like lettuce and kale are rich in folate, a type of vitamin B. Folate is easily destroyed by heat, so it is better to eat them raw in wraps or salads.
-Chives contain abundant allyl sulfide, which helps maintain vascular health.
-Since allyl sulfide is destroyed when heated above 70 degrees Celsius, it is best to eat chives raw.
+Dark green vegetables like lettuce and kale are rich in folate, a type of vitamin B. Folic acid is easily destroyed by heat, so it's best eaten raw in wraps or salads.
+Chives are rich in allyl sulfide, which promotes vascular health.
+Allyl sulfide is destroyed by heat above 70 degrees Celsius, so it's best to eat chives raw.

 =============

-These days, I have a glass of kale juice every morning.
+These days, I drink a glass of kale juice every morning.

-They say it's okay to blanch it lightly.
+They say it's okay to lightly heat it

 0